kobibell/Warden-Web-Wizards-JIMS/README.md

 3. Run the following command `python3 ./src/jims_project/manage.py migrate`

-## Steps for running server
+## Steps for running the server
 1. Within the terminal navigate to the main project folder

 2. Run the following command `python3 ./src/jims_project/manage.py runserver`

-## Extra notes
+## Changing Database
-- The 'main_dev' database in azure is the current database that the app is connected to
+- The 'main_dev' database in Azure is the current database that the app is connected to

-- To change the database that the application is connect locate the settings.py file
+- To change the database that the application is connected locate the settings.py file

 - Within the `DATABASE` section change the value of `NAME` to your desired database